 As a matter of fact, there are sealers made specifically today for floors.

-That being said I’ve used a regular old polyurethane sealer for our step down to our sunken living room and we’ve been using it daily for 3 years and it looks the same as it did the day I stained and sealed it.
+That being said I used a regular old polyurethane sealer for our step down to our sunken living room and we’ve been using it daily for 3 years and it looks the same as it did the day I stained and sealed it.

-Before you choose a sealer for your stairs, you need to make sure it’s compatible with the stain you used.
+Before you choose a sealer for your stairs, you need to make sure it’s compatible with the stain you use.
 Normally the directions will tell you what type of sealer needs to be used with the stain product.

 I outlined in depth on this post about oil based vs water based and how to choose the right sealer for it.
+Most of the time you also need to take into consideration the type of wood and the area where it’s being used.

 Sealers for Wood Stairs